zemiguel20/AirRaceGame/Documentation/Index.md

 for communication instead of direct calls.

 We can use C# events and delegates, explained in the [documentation](https://docs.microsoft.com/en-us/dotnet/standard/events/).

-We use a EventManager which holds the events of the game, and can be accessed by all objects so everyone can easily subscribe and unsubscribe from events.

 ### Scriptable Objects <a name="ScriptableObjects"></a> <a href="#Index" style="font-size:13px">(index)</a>